 You love pampering your kid!
 His happiness and security are of prime importance to you, and you do all that’s in your capacity to ensure he gets the best you can provide.
 That being said, you also want him to grow up to be a well-rounded individual, and to be responsible is one of the key determinants of the same.

 On one hand, you see your neighbour’s kid helping them clean up their backyard.
 On the other, you see your little one dependent on you for the smallest of things like eating his meals.
 You may shrug away the thought of teaching him to be self-dependent and responsible thinking that he’s too little to understand, but the fact is that the earlier you teach him, the better.

 Here are five simple ways you can ingrain the sense of responsibility within your child from very early on:

 1. Get Them Involved in Household Chores

 Just because your kid is little doesn’t mean he can’t lend a hand in some of the simple household chores.
 Involve your child in activities like shopping for groceries, helping you fetch cooking ingredients, washing dishes, cleaning up his room, etc. from a very young age.
-Doing this will help inculcate the traits of self-reliance and independence in your child that will go a long way in defining his future behavior.
+Doing this will help inculcate the traits of self-reliance and independence in your child that will go a long way in defining his future behaviour.
 It will also boost his morale to know that you believe him enough to entrust responsibilities onto his shoulder.

 2. Follow Routine And Order